avaneev/a5hash/README.md

 is a great choice.

-Overall, `a5hash` achieves three goals: attains an ultimate speed for run-time hashing, has very small code size, and uses a novel mathematical construct.
+Overall, `a5hash` achieves three goals: attains an ultimate speed for run-time hashing of small keys, has very small code size, and uses a novel mathematical construct.
 Compared to most, if not all, existing hash functions, `a5hash` hash functions do not use explicit accumulators or folding of state variables: the full 128-bit result of multiplication is used directly as input on the next iteration.
 This construction appears to be near the minimal complexity required for high-quality hashing (in the `SMHasher` testing sense).
 Such a conclusion stems from the fact that the `a5hash()` function is structurally simple, and further reduction of the number of operations seems impossible,